Temporally Identity-Aware SSD with Attentional LSTM: Experiments and Discussion

-We choose two challenging scenes in this test.
+We choose two challenging scenes for this test.
 The airplane frames include small objects, and the bird frames contain rich stripes, both of which are difficult for attention operation.
-As shown in Fig.~\ref{fig:att}(a), (b), (e), (f), the original attention method is not able to handle these two scenes.
+As delineated in Fig.~\ref{fig:att}(a), (b), (e), (f), the original attention method is not able to handle these two scenes.
 That is, although the targets are focused roughly, the background and small-contributed multi-scale feature maps are not suppressed effectively.
-Moreover, there is no improvement through time series.
-On the contrary, as illustrated in Fig.~\ref{fig:att}(c), (d), (g), (h), the proposed attention module performs better.
+Moreover, there is no improvement across time series.
+On the contrary, as illustrated in Fig.~\ref{fig:att}(c), (d), (g), (h), the proposed attention mechanism performs better.
 In short, our method not only localizes the targets more accurately, but also suppresses the background more efficiently.
 Further, our method is effective for scale suppression.
-For instance, small objects in airplane frames are detected by $Conv4\_3$.
-As shown in Fig.~\ref{fig:att}(d), the attention maps for $Conv4\_3,Conv7$ localize airplanes, and all the last four maps are ``cold''.
-That is, when it comes to larger scale, our attention module can not find any target, so the whole of feature map has been suppressed.
+For instance, small objects in airplane frames are described by \emph{Conv4\_3}.
+As delineated in Fig.~\ref{fig:att}(d), the attention maps for \emph{Conv4\_3,Conv7} localize airplanes, and all the last four maps are ``cold''.
+That is, when it comes to larger scale, our attention mechanism cannot find any target, so the whole of feature map has been suppressed.
 In addition, the performance of proposed approach improves along with the accumulation of temporal information.
-For example, in Fig.~\ref{fig:att}(g), (h), the attention map for $Conv4\_3$ can hardly find the bird in the first frame, but the bird's profile is focused without overmuch background in the $20$th frame.
-Moreover, if attention maps for the first frame are compared, a conclusion can be drawn that the temporal attention module is better even though the temporal information has not generated.
-The reason is that temporal attention model can be trained more effectively.
+For example, in Fig.~\ref{fig:att}(g), (h), the attention map for \emph{Conv4\_3} can hardly find the bird in the first frame, but the bird's profile is focused without overmuch background in the $20$th frame.
+Moreover, if attention maps for the first frame are compared, a conclusion can be drawn that the temporal attention method is better even though the temporal information has not generated.
+The reason is that the temporal attention can be trained more effectively.